-GOVERNOR’S OFFICE NEWS RELEASE: Hawai‘i secures federal support for Medicaid-Housing agency partnershipPosted on Feb 26, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Hawai‘i secures federal support for Medicaid-Housing agency partnershipPosted on Feb 26, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu – Hawai‘i’s cross-agency approach to addressing homelessness and housing will be getting a boost from the federal government.

 The U.S. Department of Health and Human Services announced today that the state has been selected to participate in the collaborative and highly competitive Medicaid Innovation Accelerator Program (IAP) beginning Apr.
 2016.
 As a participant, Hawai‘i will focus on expanding Medicaid involvement in and support for the state’s housing and homelessness initiatives.

 “We know we have to break down the work silos if we are to succeed in helping the families and individuals who most need housing, healthcare and other services.
 I applaud the staff across the various state departments who recognize this and are taking the initiative to make meaningful change,” said Gov. Ige.

 In the program operated by the Centers for Medicare and Medicaid Services (CMS), the Department of Human Services (DHS) Med-QUEST Division will participate in the Community Integration – Long-term Services and Supports’ Medicaid-Housing Agency Partnerships track.